leonluong1/deep-learning-challenge/Model_Report.md

      * SPECIAL_CONSIDERATIONS - Special considerations for application
      * ASK_AMT - Funding amount requested
  * Variables removed:
-     * EIN - Applicant ID
+     * EIN - Applicant ID, this is an identification column so it might confuse the model when training
-     * NAME - Name of applicant
+     * NAME - Name of applicant, this is an identification column so it might confuse the model when training

  * In my initial model, I chose to create a basic model with two hidden layers and an output layer.
 The first hidden layer has 80 neurons and the second layer has 30 neurons.
 Both layers use ReLU as the activation function.
 The output layer uses sigmoid for the activation function.
 I chose these numbers because they were basic and knowning I would be adjusting these hyperparameters in the future.